Boots and Hearts Music Festival

 The Boots and Hearts Music Festival is a multi-day country music and camping festival produced by Republic Live Inc. and owned by Stan and Eva Dunford.
 The festival is held annually at the Burl's Creek Event Grounds in Oro-Medonte, Ontario, Canada.
-Since its inception in 2012, Boots and Hearts has grown to become Canada's largest country music festival and the second largest music festival in North America behind only the CMA Music Festival.
+Since its inception in 2012, Boots and Hearts has grown to become Canada's largest country music festival and the second largest country music festival in North America behind only the CMA Music Festival.

 Boots and Hearts was awarded the CCMA (Canadian Country Music Association) "Festival of the Year" Award in 2014, 2015, and 2016, as well as the Canadian Music Week "Festival of the Year" in 2015.
 In 2019 and 2020, they were nominated for "Festival of the Year" by the Academy of Country Music Awards.

 The 2020 and 2021 editions of the event were cancelled due to the global COVID-19 coronavirus pandemic.

 History

-Owned by Stan and Eva Dunford, under Republic Live Inc, Boots and Hearts took place for the first time in 2012 at Canadian Tire Motorsport Park in Bowmanville, Ontario.
+Owned by Stan and Eva Dunford, under Republic Live Inc, Boots and Hearts took place for the first time in 2012 at Canadian Tire Motorsport Park in Bowmanville, Ontario based on the vision of Stan's nephew, Shannon McNevan.
 After reaching capacity at Motorsport Park they then purchased land to host large scale festivals and the festival moved to Burl's Creek Event Grounds in Oro-Medonte, Ontario.